 - 59% of CSC and cyber cafes charge Rs 11-20 per hour for internet usage

 The consumption of videos is on the rise in India.
-We do see that behavior on Oneindia Videos too.
-If a lot of content is available on videos we can expected even the not-so literate and/or illiterates to be using the internet (because they can understand spoken language, but not read).
+We do see that behaviour on Oneindia Videos too.
+If a lot of content is available on videos we can expect even the not-so literate and/or illiterates to be using the internet (because they can understand spoken language, but not read).

 Either way, I do see as the broadband penetration reaches Tier-3, rural India, the demand for Indian language content increasing on the internet.

 - 2009: Internet userbase in Rural India on the rise

 - ‘Internet?
 What Is That?’ – Asks Rural India